effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 It is because store `$session` contains `Session | null` and `messageSendFx` wants `Author` in the arguments.
 `Author` and `Session` are compatible, but not the `null`.

-To fix this strange behaviour we need to use `filter` there:
+To fix this strange behaviour, we need to use `filter` there:

 ```ts
 // File: /src/pages/chat/model.ts